President Trump orders airstrike, killing Iranian General

 The order for the strike coming directly from The White House.

-The Department of Defense saying the strike was aimed at deterring future Iranian attack plans.
+The Department of Defense says the strike was aimed at deterring future Iranian attack plans.

 And Thursday night, following news reports that Soleimani had been killed, the President simply tweeting an image of the American Flag.